Back

 Listed below are a number of key organisations, both in Australia and overseas, that provide information and support relevant to decision making around living with a breast cancer diagnosis.
 The links below will take you to the home page of the organisation where you can search for your own information.

-Counterpart (formerly BreaCan) is a unique free information and support service for Victorian women living with breast or gynaecological cancers.
+Counterpart is a unique free information and support service for Victorian women living with cancer.
 Women can connect and speak with trained peer support volunteers who have experienced cancer themselves or cared for someone who has.
 We also have a resource library for Victorian women.

 The Victorian arm of the Cancer Council provides up to date information on all cancer conditions.
 There is a Cancer Helpline available by phone for general information on cancer treatment.
 Questions can also be communicated by email.